 Safe Space Training

 The Safe Space network is made up of University faculty, staff, and students who are committed to being allies to the entire LGBTQ+ community.
-All members complete a two-hour training that consists of general information about the LGBTQ+ population and how to be an ally.
+All members complete a two-hour, interactive training that includes a discussion of LGBTQ+ terminology and how to practice allyship.
 At the end of the training, participants are given a distinctive rainbow-colored decal that reads, “I am sensitive to and supportive of lesbian, gay, bi, trans, queer, and questioning people.”
-These stickers can be seen all around Grounds to visibly designate safe spaces.
+These stickers can be seen all around Grounds to visibly designate folks who have completed the training.

 All open training sessions will be held in the LGBTQ Center in Newcomb’s lower level (just past the Multicultural Student Center).
 Sign up by filling out this Registration Form.